Relations among higher Whitehead maps: Relations

 \end{theorem}

 We delay the proof of Theorem~\ref{thm:maintheorem} to Section~\ref{sec:newmainproof}.
-Now, we illustrate how Theorem~\ref{thm:maintheorem} generalises Hardie's identity to higher Whitehead maps of non-spherical maps and obtain examples of new relations among higher Whitehead maps.
+Now, we illustrate how Theorem~\ref{thm:maintheorem} generalises Hardie's identity to higher Whitehead maps and obtain examples of new relations among higher Whitehead maps.

 \begin{example} For $i=1,\dots,m$, let $f_i \colon \Sigma X_i \longrightarrow Y_i$ be maps such that $X_i$ is a suspension. \begin{enumerate}[(i)] \item Let $\Pi = \{\{1\}, \{2\}, \{3\}\}$.
 Then $Q_1 = \{2,3\}$, $Q_2 = \{1,3\}$ and $Q_3 = \{1,2\}$, and $\cK_{\Pi}= \bullet_{[3]}$.
 We obtain the relation